unitiweb/helm-ctrl/README.md

 ## Config File

-helm-ctrl looks for a config file in the current working directory.
+helm-ctrl looks for a config file in the current working directory only.
 It tries `helm.config.js` first, then `helm.config.json`.

+If both files exist, `helm.config.js` wins.

 ### When to use each